s311354/Louis/_posts/2022-05-12-Introduction_to_Dynamic_Programming.md

 "Dynamic Programming is both a mathematical optimization method and a computer programming method.
 The method was developed by Richard Bellman in the 1950s and has found applicationns in numerous fields, from aerospace engineering to economics." ... from Wiki.

 ## Brief ##
 The dynamic programming (DP) refers to simplifying a complicated problem by breaking it down into simpler sub-problems in a recursive manner and is just an optimization technique.
 While some decision problems cannot be taken apart this way, decisions that span several points in time do often break apart recursively.
 Likewise, in computer science, if a problem can be solved optimally by breaking it into sub-problems and then recursively finding the optimal solutions to the sub-problems, then it is said to have optimal substructure.
-In this post, I would like to briefly discuss about the properties of dynamic programming and practice several exercises, such as min cost climbing stairs, schedule parallel courses and choose the best time to buy and sell stock.
+In this post, I would like to briefly discuss about the properties of dynamic programming and practice several exercises, such as min cost climbing stairs, schedule parallel courses and choose the best time to buy, sell stock and coin Change.

 ### Properties ###
 There are two key properties that a problem must have in order of dynamic programming to be applicable: